bilalaniq/notes/reverse-eng/elf/init&finit_array.md

 we have already talked about the [attribute](../__attribute__/Readme.md) and [constructor & distructor](../c_con_&_dis/Readme.md)

 > [!Note]
 > On ELF platforms, initialization functions (constructors) are implemented using two schemes:
 >
 > - **Legacy approach**: Uses `.init` / `.ctors` sections.
 > - **Modern approach**: Uses `.init_array`.

+if you have read [this](./entrypoint/Readme.md) you will relize that the reason you don't see `do_global_ctors_aux` anymore in modern GCC-produced binaries is due to the adoption of the `.init_array` section for managing constructors, which is a more modern and flexible approach compared to the legacy `.ctors` and `.init` sections.